-- Provisional Admissions: A cumulative GPA of 2.75 -2.99.
-Students must receive a final course grade of B or better in all nursing courses for the first two terms/quarters to be fully admitted into the MSN program.
+- Applicants with a cumulative GPA of 2.75 -2.99 must receive a final course grade of B or better in all nursing courses for the first quarter to be fully admitted into the MSN program.

-- Provisionally admitted students are permitted one attempt per course for the first two terms/quarters.
 Students who do not receive a final course grade of B or better in all nursing courses will have the provisional admission rescinded.
 There is no appeal for rescinding provisional status.

 A valid and unencumbered license as a Registered Nurse in all US states or territory in which the student is licensed, including the state in which the student completes all assignments and clinical rotations, for entry and maintenance of admission to the program.
 (Note that military, federal, and foreign educated nurses must meet their state/territory requirement for nursing licensure).